 Due to the ongoing risk posed by COVID-19 and the delta variant in particular, and our goal of a safe return to campus, SCU will only consider requests for medical accommodations from students.
 This decision has been made in the best interest of our University community and surrounding neighborhoods, including those in our community who are medically vulnerable.
 Undergraduate students must meet the deadline of applying for a medical exemption by September 1 to be considered.

 What happens when a community member does not comply with this vaccine mandate?

-Students who do not register a COVID-19 vaccination or a medical immunization exemption prior to their program’s move-in, in-person orientation, or first day of instruction or are not actively in the middle of the vaccination process will be prohibited from moving in and/or attending classes until they take action on their non-compliance.
+Students who do not register a COVID-19 vaccination or a medical immunization exemption prior to their program’s move-in or first day of instruction or are not actively in the middle of the vaccination process will be prohibited from moving in and/or attending classes until they take action on their non-compliance.

 For faculty and staff failure to either register one’s vaccination record or complete the exemption process will be treated as a performance issue following the corrective action process as outlined in Policy 310.